 Medical Insurance & Health Records Administrator Program Details

-The Medical Insurance & Health Records Administrator program covers the same material taught in the Medical Billing & Coding program.
-The course material for Medical Insurance & Health Records, however, will be taught at a faster pace and will only be offered on Saturdays.
+The Medical Insurance & Health Records Administrator program is a condensed version of the Medical Billing & Coding program offered at AIMS.
+The course material for Medical Insurance & Health Records will be taught at a faster pace and will only be offered on Saturdays.
 Students will be trained to work as healthcare administrators who specialize in a variety of skills including medical billing, medical coding, electronic health records management, medical law and ethics, medical insurance, and HIPAA compliance.

 The coding aspect of this program will focus on the ICD-10 code set, which is currently being used in the healthcare field.
 This program includes a combined 150 hours of didactic lectures and in-school clinical hours.
 An optional clinical internship is available to students upon request.
 Internship hours are only available on weekdays during morning and afternoon hours.

 If you are looking for an administrative role within the healthcare environment and are interested in a field with excellent job growth, then this might be the right career for you.
 Typically graduates of this program do not work directly with patients.
 Instead they will work closely with doctors and other medical staff to ensure the quality and accuracy of a patient's medical records, among other things.